tcolar/gollections/README.md

 **Performance**

 Overall the performance is obviousyl slower than a native slice, yet not terrible. (~5x depending of the operations.)
-Getting values from the generic slice into a typed variable as an extra cost due to the use of reflection, however so far benchmarking indicates it's not unreasonable.
+Getting values from the generic slice into a typed variable has an extra cost due to the use of reflection, however so far benchmarking indicates it's not unreasonable.
 (More becnhmarking TBD)

 I did put extra attention trying to make all the slice operations as efficient as I could.